 In 1109, the relics of St. Stephen will be brought here from Constantinople, and the annual celebration held on 26 December, on the saint’s day, will become one of the most popular Christian holidays in the Venetian calendar.

 The church we see today was begun by Andrea Palladio in 1565 and completed after his death, in 1610.
-The one who finished the project was, apparently, Vincenzo Scamozzi, who took over several works started by Palladio, as a scholar of the great architect.
+The one who finished the project was, apparently, Vincenzo Scamozzi, who took over several works started by Palladio, as a disciple of the great architect.

 ART AND ARCHITECTURE